OpenPocket Documentation

 Direction

-OpenPocket is a local emulator-first phone-use agent aimed at real consumer scenarios, not only developer workflows.
+OpenPocket is a local device-first phone-use agent aimed at real consumer scenarios, not only developer workflows.

 - local data and permission boundary by default